-CruiseEmail has taken our members into the 21st century surpassing all of our competitors in technology and excellent personal service.
-The CruiseEmail teams bring to you over 60 years of radio communication experience among the entire team.
+CruiseEmail is taking our members into the 21st century with outstanding technology and excellent personal service.
+The CruiseEmail team brings you over 180 years of radio communication experience, in engineering and new designs.

-CruiseEmail provides the solution for S.S.B. (single side band) radio communications for email service to boaters private and commercial with worldwide coverage.
-An amateur radio license is NOT required.
+CruiseEmail provides the solution for S.S.B. (single side band) radio communications for email service to boaters both private and commercial with worldwide coverage.
+An amateur radio license is NOT required although a FCC vessel license is required.

 CruiseEmail user-friendly software can easily be downloaded, from our web site www.CruiseEmail.com.